-The Randy Proven Zero Carbon Award eligibility has now been extended to residents in Saskatchewan, and Northern Ontario.
+The Randy Proven Zero Carbon Award eligibility has now been extended to all residents of Canada.

 We are committed to expanding knowledge and skills of the Passive House Standard through all our educational offerings.
 We also know that some of our most motivated and engaged learners need financial support to benefit from taking our courses.
 Thanks to the generosity of the Randy Proven Zero Carbon Award, we are now able to support learners through this award.

 Randy Proven leaves a legacy of enthusiasm for saving the planet from climate catastrophe.

 His passion, coupled with his background as a carpenter, led him to research and experiment with different building practices over 40 years.
 The result of Randy’s ingenuity is a construction system that drastically reduces carbon emissions from buildings in two ways, one by designing highly energy efficient building envelopes using Passive House construction techniques, and two by incorporating building materials that have low embodied energy, and which sequester carbon during their useful lifetime.

 Things that make you stand out:

 - Has demonstrated financial need

 - Has evidence of community involvement (two letters of recommendation by non-family members)